The Sahara’s Strategic Foundation for Carthage

 Cultural Exchange and Religious Syncretism

-The Sahara acted as a conduit not only for goods but also for ideas.
-Carthaginian religion, art, and language absorbed influences from desert peoples, creating a distinct syncretic culture.
+The Sahara was a conduit not only for goods but also for cultural and religious ideas, fostering syncretism that enriched Carthaginian society.
+Through contact with desert peoples such as the Berbers, Garamantes, and Egyptians, Carthaginian religion, art, and language absorbed diverse influences, creating a distinct cultural mosaic.

 Religious Influences